Communist Unification of Spain: History

 During the Spanish transition to democracy, UCE was active in a process of unity with the Communist Movement of Spain (MCE).
 That relationship broke down.
 At the first UCE congress in 1979, the group decided to put all its efforts into building its own party.
 In the 1977 elections, UCE supported the Democratic Left Front (FDI).
-From 1979 to 1986 and from 2003 to 2004 they called for a vote for the Spanish Socialist Workers' Party (PSOE), from 1989 to 2000 they called for a vote for United Left (IU), and then for Union, Progress and Democracy (UPyD) in 2008.
-In the 2011 Spanish local and regional elections they ran for elections in 34 municipalities and 7 Autonomous regions, obtaining a total of 8,925 votes.
+From 1979 to 1986 (and again from 2003 to 2004), they called for a vote for the Spanish Socialist Workers' Party (PSOE), from 1989 to 2000 they called for a vote for United Left (IU), and then for Union, Progress and Democracy (UPyD) in 2008.
+In the 2011 Spanish local and regional elections, they ran for elections in 34 municipalities and seven Autonomous regions, obtaining a total of 8,925 votes.